Liatgenosar/BH-MLAI-Capstone-Project/README.md

 3. Few columns have missing values.

 EDA
-1. Ratio of target values in the dataset, and Amon men/women.
+1. Ratio of target values in the dataset, and Among men/women.
 Target: TenYearCHD.
 2. Looking for correlations with the target column
 3. Cross-tab gender and TenYearCHD: The chances of men to have heart disease within 10 years are 7% more than the women’s.
 4. TenYearCHD by education level.